-The Artificial Pancreas presents research on the top issues related to the artificial pancreas (AP) and its application to diabetes.
-AP is a newer form of treatment to inject insulin accurately and efficiently, thereby significantly improving the patient’s quality of life.
+The Artificial Pancreas: Current Situation and Future Directions presents research on the top issues relating to the artificial pancreas (AP) and its application to diabetes.
+AP is a newer form of treatment to accurately and efficiently inject insulin, thereby significantly improving the patient’s quality of life.
 By connecting a continuous glucose monitor (CGM) to a continuous subcutaneous insulin infusion using a control algorithm, AP delivers and regulates the most accurate amount of insulin to maintain normal glycemic values.
-Featuring chapters written by the world’s leaders in AP research, this book provides readers with the latest studies and results to assist and improve the lives of patients living with diabetes.
+Featured chapters in this book are written by world leaders in AP research, thus providing readers with the latest studies and results.

-- Focuses on Type 1 Diabetes Mellitus (T1DM), primarily found in children and typically treated by means of a syringe or insulin pump
+- Focuses on Type 1 Diabetes Mellitus (T1DM) that is primarily found in children and typically treated by means of a syringe or insulin pump

-- Features research and results from top academic experimental groups from universities such as Harvard University and University of Virginia (USA), University of Padova (Italy), University of Montpellier (France), and Buenos Aires Institute of Technology (Argentina)
+- Features research and results from top academic experimental groups, and from universities such as Harvard (USA), the University of Virginia (USA), the University of Padova (Italy), the University of Montpellier (France), and the Buenos Aires Institute of Technology (Argentina)

 - Discusses clinical trials of AP from around the world, including the United States, the EU, Latin America, and Israel